 Follow-up Investigation.
 The durability of treatment benefits can be determined by assessing the condition originally measured after a specified period of time.
-Eight of the 17 RCTs included follow-up investigation, with seven of these repeating the original pre/post treatment measures and one (Schoninger & Hartung, 2010) relying only on follow-up interviews.
+Eight of the 18 RCTs included follow-up investigation, with seven of these repeating the original pre/post treatment measures and one (Schoninger & Hartung, 2010) relying only on follow-up interviews.
 Schoninger and Hartung found that 28 of 31 participants reported sustained improvement 5 months after the treatment.
-Wells et al. (2003) reported that improvements on a behavioral avoidance test were sustained 7 to 10 months after treatment while scores on self-inventories regressed but stayed significantly higher than pre-treatment scores.
-Baker and Siegel's (2010) partial replication of Wells et al. also found sustained improvement on the same behavioral avoidance test (follow-up period averaged 16.5 months) and that self-inventory scores declined on follow-up but remained significantly higher than pre-treatment scores.
-Stapleton et al. (in press) reported significant (p < .05) improvement in weight, body mass index, food cravings, subjective power of food, craving restraint, and various psychological symptoms 12 months after treatment for food cravings.
-Karatzias et al. (2011) found little variation in diagnostic interview ratings and self-report measures immediately after PTSD treatments and on three-month followup.
-Connolly and Sakai (2012), investigating outcomes in PTSD symptoms among genocide survivors, found sustained improvement on two-year follow-up.
-Irgins et al. (in press) found little difference in outcome measures for anxiety treatment on 3-month and 12-month follow-up as compared with immediately after treatment.
-Church, Hawk et al. (in press) found that treatment gains held on 6-month follow-up.
-Each of the studies that that conducted follow-up investigation found sustained improvement over time.
+Wells et al. (2003) reported that improvements on a behavioral avoidance test were sustained 7 to 10 months after treatment while scores on self-inventories regressed but stayed significantly stronger than pre-treatment scores.
+Baker and Siegel's (2010) partial replication of Wells et al. also found sustained improvement on the same behavioral avoidance test (follow-up period averaged 16.5 months) and that self-inventory gains declined on follow-up but remained significantly stronger than pre-treatment scores.
+Stapleton et al. (2012) reported significant (p < .05) improvement in weight, body mass index, food cravings, subjective power of food, craving restraint, and various psychological symptoms 12 months after treatment for food cravings.
+Karatzias et al. (2011) found that improvements on diagnostic interview and self-report scores after PTSD treatments held on 3-month follow-up.
+Connolly and Sakai (2011), investigating outcomes in PTSD symptoms among genocide survivors, found sustained improvement on 2-year follow-up.
+Irgens et al. (in press) reported that decreased post-treatment anxiety scores held on 3-month and 12-month follow-up.
+Church, Hawk et al. (in press) found that treatment gains remained on 6-month follow-up.
+Each of the studies that conducted follow-up investigation found sustained improvement over time.

 Effect Size.
 Significance levels (p scores) show the probability that the difference between two sets of data (such as the difference between pre-treatment and post-treatment test scores within one treatment group or changes in test scores between two groups) are not due to chance.
 Significance levels do not, however, reflect the size of such differences.
 Determining the magnitude of an effect is accomplished by a calculation of the effect size, often as "Cohen's d" or "eta squared" (Cohen, 1998).
-Six of the seven studies that reported Cohen's d (Baker & Siegel, 2010; Irgens et al., in press; Karatzias et al., 2011; Salas et al., 2011; Schoninger & Hartung, 2010; Wells et al., 2003) had at least one salient clinical outcome with d > .8, indicating large effect sizes.
-The other study (Stapleton et al., in press) reported a moderate effect size.
+Seven of the eight studies that reported Cohen's d (Baker & Siegel, 2010; Church, De Asis et al., in press; Irgens et al., in press; Karatzias et al., 2011; Salas et al., 2011; Schoninger & Hartung, 2010; Wells et al., 2003) had at least one salient clinical outcome with d > .8, indicating large effect sizes.
+The other study (Stapleton et al., 2012) reported a moderate effect size.
 For eta squared, 0.0099 constitutes a small effect size, 0.0588 a moderate effect size, and 0.1379 a large effect size (Cohen, 1998).
-All four studies that calculated eta squared (Connolly & Sakai, 2012; Jones et al., 2011; Rubino, in press; Sezgin & Öcan, 2009) had at least one salient clinical outcome measure with eta squared in the large effect size range.
+All four studies that calculated eta squared (Connolly & Sakai, 2011; Jones et al., 2011; Rubino, in press; Sezgin & o Öcan, 2009) had at least one salient clinical outcome measure with eta squared in the large effect size range.
 Four of the six studies for which effect size was not provided did furnish enough data to calculate Cohen's d, which was computed by the current writer (available upon request).
 Cohen's d was larger than .8 on at least one salient clinical outcome measure for all four studies.
-In summary, a large effect size was found for 14 of the 15 studies where effect size could be determined, and a moderate effect size was found for the other one.
+In summary, a large effect size was found for 15 of the 16 studies where effect size could be determined, and a moderate effect size was found for the other one.